risk-first/website/Coding-Bets.md

 ![Stake and Reward for A Spike Solution](images/generated/practices/coding/spike.png)

-**When you win**, either the spike solution demonstrates that the technology will fit for all of the use cases needed or it demonstrates that it's definitely not a good fit, for reasons that weren't apparent before starting.
+**When you win**, either the spike solution demonstrates clearly that it's definitely a good fit, or definitely _isn't_, for reasons that weren't apparent before starting.
+The team learns something in the process.

 **When you lose** the developer can't get the spike solution working in the given time.
-Does this prove that the technology is no good, or too complex, or that the developer needed more time, or that they're not skilled enough?
+It won't be clear whether the technology is no good, too complex, the developer needed more time, or that they're not skilled enough?
 Alternatively, they get the spike solution working for a specific use case, which is taken as success, but later other down-sides appear and it's apparent that the solution is more trouble than it's worth.

 **Reduce the stakes by:**
  - Searching the Internet for stories of teams who've made the same bet.